Miami · Biscayne Bay · Star Island · Golden Hour

 | September – October | 7:00–7:30 PM | 5:00–5:30 PM | 2–2.5 hrs |

-| Variable | Impact on Experience Score | Finding |
+| Variable | Impact | Finding |

 |---|---|---|

-| Departure timing (vs. actual sunset) | High | Charters departing 90+ min before sunset scored 0.4 pts higher on average than those departing 45 min before |
+| Departure timing vs. actual sunset | High | Charters departing 90+ min before sunset scored 0.4 pts higher on average than those departing 45 min before |

-| Vessel size for group | Medium-High | Groups over 10 people on sub-28ft vessels rated comfort 1.2 pts lower; deck space matters more than speed |
+| Vessel size for group | Medium-High | Groups over 10 on sub-28ft vessels rated comfort 1.2 pts lower; deck space matters more than speed |

-| Route including Star Island | Medium | Routes that passed Star Island generated 2.3x more social media posts per charter vs. bay-only routes |
+| Route including Star Island | Medium | Routes passing Star Island generated 2.3x more social media posts per charter vs. bay-only routes |

 | BYOB vs. catered bar | Low | No significant satisfaction difference; groups with BYOB reported higher perceived value |